IsaacMeadowcroft/Mini-Ear-Trainer/README.md

 ## Demo

-A video presentation of the project and a demo can be seen at: https://www.youtube.com/watch?v=MnkjUu6x-_0
+A video presentation of the project can be seen at: https://www.youtube.com/watch?v=MnkjUu6x-_0

 ## Installation